Communication is key to the success of your church.

 Thankfully most churches now realize this and have moved away from posting letters to email and social media.
 While both can be important channels, a healthy church communication system needs to focus on text messages.

 Why are we confident this is the case?
 We’ve worked with thousands of churches to help them text their congregations over the last decade.
-We’ve seen church texting increase volunteer turnout by 100%, drive 833 new church members, and lead to 7,000+ subscribers.
+We’ve seen church texting service increase volunteer turnout by 100%, drive 833 new church members, and lead to 7,000+ subscribers.

 With texting you can:

 Your members are busy and rely on clear, concise, and compelling communications so they can keep on top of what’s happening and quickly respond.
 To that end, we’re going to explain how to set up a text-based church communication system that works for both you and your members.